 Thorp is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Thorp is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Thorp who work in office and administrative support (21.95%), healthcare suport services (19.51%), and maintenance occupations (14.63%).

-A relatively large number of people in Thorp telecommute to their jobs.
-Overall, about 24.39% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 24.39% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Thorp’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.